 In countries with poorly developed AKIS, private market actors often take over AKIS functions.
 In a profitable market like the organic market, organic farmers often rely on their business partners for support.
-In this case, the development of advisory services for organic farmers is mainly market driven (e.g., by processors, input suppliers, seed suppliers, etc.) as seen in Hungary and Romania.
+In this case, the development of advisory services for organic farmers is mainly market driven (e.g.: by processors, input suppliers, seed suppliers, etc.) as seen in Hungary and Romania.
 This is contrary to the other focus countries where it is mainly farmer oriented and respondent to farmers' needs.
-Another characteristic seen is that certification bodies and organic farming associations are often the only ones able to satisfy the knowledge needs of organic farmers, and farmers in conversion.
+Another characteristic seen is that certification bodies and organic farmers, and farmers in conversion.
 These bodies are also important in well-established AKIS.